Loro Parque

 Loro Parque (Spanish for "parrot park") or 'Loro Park' is a 135,000 m^{2} (13.5 ha) zoo on the outskirts of Puerto de la Cruz on Tenerife, Spain where it houses an extensive and diverse reserve of animal and plant species.
 The park was conceived as a paradise for parrots and has developed over the years into one of the biggest attractions of the Canary Islands, with over 40 million visitors.

 History

 Since 1972 when the park was founded by Wolfgang Kiessling and opened on 13,000 m^{2} (1.3 ha) with 150 parrots, it has grown to 135,000 m^{2} (13.5 ha) and is home to some 4000 parrots representing 350 species and sub-species, as well as many other animals.
 This parrot collection is the largest in the world and makes the park one of the main references in the study and conservation of these animals worldwide.

-Other records the park has set include largest dolphin show pool in the European Union, the world's largest indoor penguin exhibition and the longest shark tunnel in the European Union.
-The park is only the second place in the European Union to house orcas.

 The owners of Loro Parque have constructed another park in the south of the island called Siam Park, which opened in 2008 and claims to be the biggest water park in Europe.